 Skin penetration businesses

-The Public Health Act 2010 (the Act) and Public Health Regulation 2012 (the Regulation) regulates body decorating and grooming practices carried out by people who are not registered as health professionals.
+The Public Health Act 2010 (the Act) and Public Health Regulation 2022 (the Regulations) regulates body decorating and grooming practices carried out by people who are not registered as health professionals.

 You must register your business with Council if your business performs: